Space National Guard plan nearing completion, Guard chief says | Federal News Network

-Nearly two years after the National Guard confirmed it was working on a Space Guard, the military component is still not in place, however, a top military official says a plan for the newest part of the total force is near completion.
+Nearly two years after the National Guard confirmed it was working on a Space Guard, the military component is still not in place.
+However, a top military official said a plan for the newest part of the total force is near completion.

 National Guard Bureau Chief Gen. Daniel Hokanson said Tuesday that the formation of a Space National Guard is currently one of his top priorities.